JuliaPy/SymPy.jl/docs/src/introduction.md

 ##### Example

-We continue with another example from the Wolfram documentation, that of solving $y'' + 5y' + 6y=0$ with values prescribed for both $y$ and
+We continue with another example from the Wolfram documentation: solving $y'' + 5y' + 6y=0$ with values prescribed for both $y$ and
 $y'$ at $x_0=0$.

 ```jldoctest introduction